 Preservice Teacher Name:

 Practicum School:

 University Advisor Name:

 Associate Teacher Name:

 Grade Level/Courses:

-lease reflect on two successes, two challenges, and two aspects you efore the end of the practicum.
-Assessment" as a reference.
+ease reflect on two successes, two challenges, and two aspects you efore the end of the practicum.

+Please use the "Year 2 Final A Assessment" as a reference.

 Relationships